 - In 2021, the federal tax credit will be at 22% for construction beginning in that year.

 - By 2022, the commercial tax credit will stay at 10%, but the residential tax credit will drop to 0% for construction beginning in that year.

-3. How Has ITC Impacted the United States?
+3. How has the ITC impacted the United States?

 The residential and commercial ITC has helped the U.S. solar industry grow by more than 8,600%.
 The ITC has been one of the most important U.S. federal policy mechanisms that have provided incentives and encourage people to switch to clean energy such as solar.

-2019 is the last year that solar customers will get the most tax credits at 30 percent.
+2019 was the last year that solar customers could get the maximum tax credits, which was at 30 percent.
 Therefore, if you have been thinking of going solar or waiting for the cost to go lower, now is the time to act.